This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Keep your child away from smoke.
 Do not smoke near your child.
 Nicotine and other chemicals in cigarettes and cigars can make your child's symptoms worse.
 Ask your child's healthcare provider for information if you currently smoke and need help to quit.

 - Clean toys and other objects with a disinfectant solution.
 Clean tables, counters, doorknobs, and cribs.
 Also clean toys that are shared with other children.
+Use a disinfecting wipe, a single-use sponge, or a cloth you can wash and reuse.
+Use disinfecting cleaners if you do not have wipes.
+You can create a disinfecting cleaner by mixing 1 part bleach with 10 parts water.
 Wash sheets and towels in hot, soapy water, and dry on high.

 - Do not smoke near your child.
 Do not let others smoke near your child.
 Secondhand smoke can increase your child's risk for bronchiolitis and other infections.